-Describe your plans to disseminate project results to your intended audience (e.g., printed articles or books, presentations at meetings, webinars or training sessions, electronic media, and/or public events).
+Detail your plans to disseminate project results to your intended audience (e.g., printed articles or books, presentations at meetings, webinars or training sessions, electronic media, and/or public events).
+Discuss plans for ensuring that tools, software, platforms, or other grant products will be disseminated beyond the applicant institution.
 Explain how you will make resulting publications available in an open-access venue.